Katsura is an amazing and resilient tree. It will set your garden ablaze in fall with its red-orange hues!

 Make sure to plant this tree in a portion of the garden that you tend to pass by.
 Can’t let that delicious smell come and go unnoticed!

-Katsura tree in autumn by Steve Law under © CC BY-SA 2.0
+Katsura tree in autumn (also on social media) by Steve Law under © CC BY-SA 2.0

-Springtime katsura tree by harum.koh under © CC BY-SA 2.0
+Springtime katsura tree (also on social media) by harum.koh under © CC BY-SA 2.0